gsidhu/buzee-tauri/logbook.md

 - Add a Preview sidebar that shows a thumbnail and complete metadata of the selected file.
 - Allow user to add/remove file types and categories.
 - Update Document Stats to reflect categories and # files indexed.
+- Add infinite scroll to search results.
+(Need Punnu's help for this.)